THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-- What about over various time periods like the last 30 days, last 60 days, this year or last year?
-You can do that too!
+- You can even look at various time periods like the last 30 days, last 60 days, this year or last year?

-The Allocation tab on Personal Capital contains a wealth of information as well.
+The Allocation tab on Personal Capital contains a wealth of useful information.
 The first thing you see is a nice colorful box at the top of the page.
 This box breaks out your allocation by percentage and dollar amount.
 But it gets even better.